UK to ramp up business support as coronavirus hammers economy

 “We expect more easing on the monetary and fiscal fronts,” JP Morgan economist Allan Monks said.
 “These actions will cushion the economic hit rather than meaningfully offset it.”

-Reporting by David Milliken and Kylie MacLellan; editing by William Schomberg and Jane Merriman
+Additional reporting by Kylie MacLellan; Editing by William Schomberg; Jane Merriman and Giles Elgood